AlexsLemonade/reproducible-research/instructor_notes/openscpca/02_introduce-analysis-modules.md

 Instructors will explain and demonstrate this activity while participants follow along.
 We expect that participants will take all steps along with the instructor.

 Before this activity, participants should have performed all set up to get started with an analysis on a Lightsail for Research instance.
+If possible, we prefer to do this activity on Lightsail for Research, but we can do this locally if the internet prefers.

 ### Part 1: Tour of the modules on GitHub